-"Combustible material" shall mean any material other than hazardous vegetation that is combustible, creates a fire hazard and/or endangers public safety.
+"Combustible material" shall mean all rubbish, litter, or material of any kind other than hazardous vegetation that is combustible and endangers the public safety by creating a fire hazard.

 "City, County, or City and County" shall mean the City, County, or City and County of , a political subdivision of the State of California.